-Palestinians say Egyptian fire kills Gaza fisherman; Cairo denies it
+Palestinians say Egyptian fire kills Gaza fisherman; Cairo denies

 In Cairo, an Egyptian military source denied the report, without elaborating.

-There was no initial information whether the fishing boat had crossed into Egyptian waters.
-Egypt’s navy has in the past shot at Gazans whom it has accused of crossing the maritime border.
+Egypt has been trying to craft a long-term ceasefire between Hamas, which rules Gaza, and Israel and is also trying to calm months of protests on the Gaza-Israel border where over 200 Palestinians have been killed by Israeli fire.

+During unrest at the border fence in July, an Israeli soldier was killed by a Palestinian sniper in a cross-border shooting.

-Reporting by Nidal Almughrabi; editing by Andrew Roche
+Reporting by Nidal Almughrabi; editing by Andrew Roche and Dan Grebler